-The Young Lives Ethiopia Country Report presents results from a fifteen-year longitudinal study, which followed two cohorts of children in 20 sites selected from the five main regions of Ethiopia, from 2002 to 2016, as a component of a larger multi-country project.
+Young Lives is a longitudinal comparative research project following 12,000 children growing up in poverty.
+The project is based in Oxford (UK), and the research was conducted in four middle- and low-income countries: Ethiopia, India, Peru and Vietnam.
+In each country, a sample of 2,000 children born at the time of the Millennium was surveyed in five rounds from 2002 to 2016, collecting information on the children and their families.
+The sites included a range of urban and rural types, with a deliberate bias towards poorer areas.
+In Ethiopia the longitudinal research has followed two cohorts of children in 20 sites selected from the five main regions of Ethiopia.
 The research followed one cohort as they grew from infancy to adolescence (aged one to 15), and the second as they grew from early childhood to early adulthood (aged 8 to 22).
-The study relates conditions early in the lives of children to later outcomes, and so improves understanding of the effects of poverty on children's life trajectories.
-It also provides information on the effects of policies and changes on the lives of children, and offers evidence-based guidance for policies to improve children's chances of developing into integrated and productive members of society.
+The study relates conditions early in the lives of children to later outcomes, explaining the effects of poverty on children's life trajectories.
+It also provides information on the effects of policies and changes on children's lives, and offers evidence-based guidance for policies to improve children's chances of developing into integrated and productive members of society.